LeeHowes/CPP/integrating_executors_with_the_standard_library.md

 ## Summary
 To fully benefit from executors we need to integrate them into the standard library.
 As a potential user of the parallel and concurrent algorithms in the standard Facebook is excited to see the standard library be able to serve the purpose that custom algorithms currrently solve.
-Unfortunately, we do not believe that the bulk execution as defined in [P0443] alone is adequate.
+Unfortunately, we do not believe that the bulk execution as defined in [P0443] alone is adequate to provide performance optimal to each runtime or platform backing the executor passed to the algorithm.
 We will need to expand the set of algorithms and queries available on executors over time to be able to expect that the standard algorithms can provide a high level of performance using these facilities.
 To avoid this, and because we already have a set of algorithms defined in the standard, we propose taking a more direct approach and customising the standard library directly.